Boustead Heavy Industries Corporation: Financial and delivery problems

 In 2005, the Public Accounts Committee (PAC) brought up the public attention after they unveiled serious corruption in the PSC-ND management and also the failure to meet the delivery date of the first NGPV vessel.
 Local media revealed that the construction of the remaining vessels was also delayed due to financial difficulties in the PSC-Naval Dockyard.
 Reports of nonpayment to some 40 sub contractors who were owed RM180 million was met by shock from the public.
 PSC-ND also failed to pay some RM4 million in contributions to the Employees Provident Fund (EPF), the Inland Revenue Board and the National Co-operative Organisation despite having made salary deductions from its 1,500 staff.
 PSC-ND has also reportedly sought another grant of RM1.8 billion from the government to complete the vessels.

 The PAC claimed that RM120 million would be needed to salvage the first two vessels, and that the Government also needed to pump in at least RM80 million to pay off unpaid local vendors, suppliers and contractors.
 This led the NGPV program into a crisis.

 The Malaysian government then put in a new management team and the project was revived.
 Boustead Holdings Bhd, also a Government linked company, took up 37% of stake and became the single largest shareholder of Penang Shipbuilding and Construction Industries (PSCI).
-As a division of PSCI, PSC-ND was renamed Boustead Naval Shipyard Sdn Bhd and merged with Boustead's commercial shipbuilding companies to become Boustead Heavy Industries.
+As a division of PSCI, PSC-ND was renamed Boustead Naval Shipyard Sdn Bhd and put under Boustead's defense company, Boustead Heavy Industries Corporation.

 The first two vessels were eventually delivered and accepted by the Royal Malaysian Navy in 2006, after a delay of some 18 months.

 Forming of BYO Marine

-In 2009, Boustead Heavy Industries Corporation Bhd reached an agreement with Yonca-Onuk JV of Turkey, a well known interceptor craft manufacturer to set up a joint venture.
+In 2009, Boustead Heavy Industries Corporation reached an agreement with Yonca-Onuk JV of Turkey, a well known interceptor craft manufacturer to set up a joint venture.
 Through this joint venture, BYO Marine was formed, named using the names of both companies involved.
 BYO Marine designs, builds, commissions and supplies high speed advanced composite boats to South East Asia and is supported by a team from Yonca-Onuk JV.
-BYO Marine supplies interceptor craft to the Malaysia Maritime Enforcement Agency and offers missile equipped fast attack craft designed by Yonca-Onuk JV.
+BYO Marine supplies interceptor craft to the Malaysia Maritime Enforcement Agency (Malaysia Coast Guard) and offers missile equipped fast attack craft designed by Yonca-Onuk JV.